openzipkin/zipkin/zipkin-storage/cassandra/README.md

 otherwise overhead of reading a significantly larger amount of data.

 ### Benchmarking
-Benchmarking the new datamodel demonstrates a significant performance improvement on reads.
+Benchmarking the new data model demonstrates a significant performance improvement on reads.
 How much of this translates to the
 Zipkin UI is hard to tell due to the complexity of CassandraSpanConsumer and how searches are possible.
 Benchmarking stress profiles are found in traces-stress.yaml and trace_by_service_span-stress.yaml and span_by_service-stress.yaml.